zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - The user must be able to change that authentication order for different parts of the Zowe client configuration.

-- Zowe client logic must be enhanced to select the right authentication type for a profile being used to make a connection.
+- Zowe client logic must be enhanced to select the authentication type for a profile used to make a connection based on a user-specified preferred order.

 - Zowe client extenders (CLI plugins and ZE extensions) should **<u>not</u>** be able to alter the order of authentication types.
 The user should control that choice.